-Many lucky Portlanders are heading toward sunnier pastures over the next few days for Spring Break.
+Many Portlanders are heading toward sunnier pastures for Spring Break.
 But for those of us who are staying behind in our rainy little haven, there is still plenty to do to pass the time over these no-school days.
-Here are some ideas for Portland-area Spring Break fun with your kids.
+(PPS is out March 23-27 this year.)
+Here are some ideas for local Spring Break fun with your kids.

 Check out something cool at the library.
 And not just books.
-There are many events going on over spring break, including a presentation of Peter and the Wolf, up-close classical music performances, crafting, and more.
+There are many events going on over Spring Break, including music, crafts, science and more!
 And yes, they’re all free!

 Go by train . . . or tram.
 Hop on Trimet’s Orange Line to explore Milwaukie, Westmoreland Park, The Oregon Rail Heritage museum, OMSI, Tilikum Crossing, shopping, restaurants and lots more.
 Or take the kids on the Portland Aerial Tram (perfect weather not required).

 Smell the… tulips?
 The Wooden Shoe Tulip Festival begins March 20.
 Take a ride on the cow train, bounce on the bounce houses, and enjoy the beauty of acres of tulips.